 Things to do in Lesotho

-Known as the Mountain Kingdom, Lesotho boasts some of the most scenic mountain peaks in Southern Africa, making it an ideal destination for travellers who love the outdoors, fresh air, and wide open spaces.
-The lush and beautiful landscape allows for many things to see and do in Lesotho.
-Sought-after activities include birdwatching and wildlife safaris, offered at the likes of Sehlabathebe National Park.
-It's a nature reserve made up of 6,500 hectares and positioned at an elevation of 7,874 feet (2,400m).
-This protected wilderness area is the ideal spot for hiking, pony-trekking, and scenic explorations.
-While game sightings are limited to antelope, the landscapes and natural wonders are more than enough to excite lovers of the outdoors.
+Known as the Mountain Kingdom, Lesotho boasts some of the most scenic mountain peaks in Southern Africa, making it an ideal destination for travellers who love the outdoors, fresh air and wide open spaces.
+Its lush and dramatic landscapes offer plenty to see and do.
+Popular activities include birdwatching and hiking in Sehlabathebe National Park, a protected wilderness area covering 6,500 hectares at an elevation of 7,874 feet (2,400m).
+As part of the Maloti-Drakensberg World Heritage Site, Sehlabathebe is known for its rare alpine flora, dramatic rock formations, and excellent opportunities for pony trekking and exploration.
+While larger wildlife is scarce, limited mainly to small antelope and baboons, the natural beauty of the area is more than enough to captivate outdoor enthusiasts.